-Note: For the basic Direct3D acceleration to work in a Windows Guest, you have to install the Guest Additions in "Safe Mode".
-This does not apply to the experimental WDDM Direct3D video driver available for Vista and Windows 7 guests, see chapter 14, Known limitations, page 269 for details.^a
+Note: For the basic Direct3D acceleration to work in a Windows guest, you have to install the WDDM video driver available for Windows Vista or higher.a For Windows 8 and higher only the WDDM Direct3D video driver is available.
+For basic Direct3D acceleration to work in Windows XP guests, you have to install the Guest Additions in "Safe Mode", see chapter 14, Known limitations, page 269 for details.

-^aThe experimental WDDM driver was added with VirtualBox 4.1.
+aAn experimental WDDM driver was added with VirtualBox 4.1.